BrightspaceUI/core/components/list/README.md

 ## Expandable Lists

 The `d2l-list` supports expandable items within a list.
 Expand and collapse toggle is enabled when `d2l-list-item`s have the `expandable` and `key` attributes set.
-When items are expandable the default state is collapsed when the item has children.
+When items are expandable the default state is collapsed.
 If you would like the default state to be expanded, add the `expanded` attribute to the `d2l-list-item`.

 ### Expandable List Accessibility Properties